Attraction-Repulsion clustering with applications to fairness: Experiments

 \subsection{Comparison with fair clustering through fairlets}

-In this section we present a comparison of the results of our methods with results obtained by implementing, in Python and R, the fair clustering procedure introduced in \cite{fair_k_means} based on fairlets decomposition.
+In this section we present a comparison of the results of our diversity enhancing clustering methods with results obtained by implementing, in Python and R, the fair clustering procedure introduced in \cite{fair_k_means} based on fairlets decomposition.
+We recall that this clustering method is an example of what we call diversity preserving clustering.
 Since our examples are concerned with two values for the protected class it is justified to use \cite{fair_k_means} for comparison since it is well suited for this situation.
-Our implementation of the case when the size of both protected classes is the same, which reduces to an assignment problem, is implemented using the function \textit{max\_bipartite\_matching} of the package \emph{igraph} in R. In the case of different sizes, we have to solve a min cost flow problem as stated in \cite{fair_k_means}, which can be done in Python with the function \textit{min\_cost\_flow} of the package \textit{networkx} (also it can be solved with a \textit{min\_cost\_flow} solver in \textit{ortools}).
+Our implementation of the case when the size of both protected classes is the same, which reduces to an assignment problem, is implemented using the function \textit{max\_bipartite\_matching} of the package \emph{igraph} in R. In the case of different sizes, we must solve a min cost flow problem as stated in \cite{fair_k_means}, which can be done in Python with the function \textit{min\_cost\_flow} of the package \textit{networkx} (also it can be solved with a \textit{min\_cost\_flow} solver in \textit{ortools}).